PseudoDevs/IamGhost/abcmd5.md

-Last updated: 2024-04-05 16:44:52
+Last updated: 2024-04-05 16:45:26
-Random Quote: We can only die.
-Why else do we don these black cloaks, but to die in defense of the realm?  -  Qhorin Halfhand
+Random Quote: Sometimes two people in the universe who aren't meant for each other find each other. - Cal Jacobs